 14. Games!

 Road Trip games.
 If you have kiddos and don’t want them to get tech-neck, grab a few games.
 Of course, the Alphabet game is super fun for everyone.
 There are three versions.
 The classic version is to find the letter of the alphabet in any form.
-The second is more challenging, find a word that starts with each letter of the alphabet…good luck on Q and Z. And the last version is to find an object that starts with the letter…this is super hard.
-Don’t forget to add Corn on Cob Song Fun to the trip!
+The second is more challenging: find a word that starts with each letter of the alphabet…good luck on Q and Z. And the last version is to find an object that starts with the letter…this is super hard.
+Don’t forget to add the Corn on Cob Song Fun to the trip!

 15. Snow Scraper and Mini Shovel (weather dependent).